vodis/vodis.github.io/README.md

 DAIRY APP is SPA application, uses local storage for storing your thoughts and comments in your secret place.

 ![DAIRY APP, a SPA application](./app-cover.png)

+## Demo
+- Fire up a browser and go to - https://vodis.github.io
+- Feel free playing with application and adding new comments with descriptions and keep in mind secret keys `Ctrl+Enter` which pressing together add comment in the right section.